Heartache Medication (song): Content and history

 Cillea Houghton of Sounds Like Nashville describes the song as "centered around a heartbroken man curing his misery not with anger or spite, but a glass of something strong".
 Pardi said that the song carries "an '80s George Strait 'Fool Hearted Memory' feel to it, and is something people can dance to."

 Commercial performance

 "Heartache Medication" reached number one on Billboards Country Airplay on chart dated February 8, 2020, becoming Pardi's third number one on that chart, and his first since "Dirt on My Boots" in March–April 2017.
-The song was certified platinum by the Recording Industry Association of America (RIAA) on July 30, 2020, for a million units in sales and streams.
+The song was certified four-times platinum by the Recording Industry Association of America (RIAA) on May 29, 2026, for four million units in sales and streams.
 It has sold 82,000 copies in the United States as of March 2020.

 The song reached No. 1 on the Billboard Canada Country chart dated December 28, 2019.

 Music video

 The music video features Pardi and his girlfriend, Summer Duncan, performing the song while dancing.